MichelGeorgesNajarian/BeautifyTvShowDirectory/README.md

 ## Compilation instructions

 Compilation will be done by Maven which will install all of the dependencies.
-To get anexecutable JAR with the dependencies in the CLI, execute:
+To get an executable JAR with the dependencies in the CLI, execute:

 `mvn clean compile assembly:single`